AMD Ryzen 4000 Renoir Desktop Benchmarks Show Up To 90 Percent Uplift Over Last-Gen Flagship

 It's been a long wait, but early benchmarks of AMD's Ryzen 4000-series (codename Renoir) Zen 2 APUs are finally out in the wild.
 Rising dataminer @_rogame dug up 3DMark submissions for the Ryzen 7 Pro 4700G, Ryzen 5 Pro 4400G and Ryzen 3 4200G parts.

 Starting from the top to the bottom, the Ryzen 7 Pro 4700G surfaced with eight cores and 16 threads running with a 3.6 GHz base clock and 4.45 GHz boost clock.
 The iGPU sports eight Vega Compute Units (CUs) that are clocked at 2,100 MHz.
-The Ryzen 5 Pro 4400G packed six cores and 12 threads and chip finished the benchmark with a 3.7 GHz base clock and 4.3 GHz boost clock.
+The Ryzen 5 Pro 4400G packed six cores and 12 threads with a 3.7 GHz base clock and 4.3 GHz boost clock.
 The iGPU, which presumably features seven CUs, ticked at 1,900 MHz.

-Last in order but not of importance, the Ryzen 3 4200G appeared with four cores and eight threads at a 3.8 GHz base clock and 4.1 GHz boost clock.
+Last in order but not of importance, the Ryzen 3 Pro 4200G appeared with four cores and eight threads at a 3.8 GHz base clock and 4.1 GHz boost clock.
 The iGPU seemingly has six CUs operating at 1,900 MHz.

-All three systems were running DDR4-3200 memory with the detail that the Ryzen 7 Pro 4700G and Ryzen 5 Pro 4400G ones leveraged 16GB (2x8GB) of memory, while the Ryzen 3 4200G system was one a single 8GB memory module.
-Therefore, the Ryzen 3 4200G numbers are likely lower than normal since it wasn't taking advantage of a dual-channel configuration that benefits performance in graphics workloads.

 AMD Ryzen 4000-Series Renoir Benchmarks